Tennessee State Route 96: DeKalb County

 Coming to an intersection with US 70/SR 26/SR 53 near Liberty, SR 96 turns east along a concurrency.
 They enter Liberty at an intersection where SR 53 separates and turns south toward Woodbury.
 The routes then pass through Liberty and Dowelltown and ascend the Highland Rim before SR 96 separates from US 70/SR 26, just northwest of Smithville.
 It becomes signed as a north–south route along a very curvy secondary highway known as Dale Ridge Road.
 It makes its way northward, encountering and serving as the southern terminus of SR 264.
 It follows along the shoreline of Center Hill Lake before coming to an intersection with SR 141 at Center Hill Dam.
 The two routes become concurrent and cross overtop Center Hill Dam together before separating at the entrance to Edgar Evins State Park, with SR 96 turning north toward Putnam County.

 Putnam and Smith counties

 It crosses the county line and immediately enters Buffalo Valley, where it has another interchange with I-40 (Exit 268).
 It then winds north through farmland, crossing briefly into the far eastern portion of Smith County before reentering Putnam County.
 SR 96 quickly comes to an intersection with US 70N/SR 24 east of Chestnut Mound, at which point it becomes concurrent.
 They go east through Gentry and wind through more hilly terrain before SR 96 splits off and winds north as Shaw Branch Road, before crossing into Jackson County.
-Rock Springs Road and Stanton Road follow routes from Buffalo Valley to Gentry that are over a mile shorter without ever going through Smith County.
+Rock Springs Road and Stanton Road follow routes from Buffalo Valley to Gentry that are over 1 mi shorter without ever going through Smith County.

 Jackson County

-SR 96 then runs along Martin's Creek, an arm of Cordell Hull Lake/Cumberland River, before entering Granville and terminating at SR 53 in town.
+SR 96 then runs along Martin Creek, an arm of Cordell Hull Lake/Cumberland River, before entering Granville and terminating at SR 53 in town.